Skip to content

 Treasurer

-Our research program aims at elucidating the neuroplasticity of cortical and subcortical brain circuits associated with the development of parkinsonism in nonhuman primate models of Parkinson’s disease.
+Our research program at Emory University aims at elucidating the neuroplasticity of cortical and subcortical brain circuits associated with the development of parkinsonism in nonhuman primate models of Parkinson’s disease.

 Close